10 questions to ask when choosing a loyalty program for your business

 One of the biggest issues here is that your loyalty program is competing with all of the other loyalty programs out there, for space in the card-section of your customer’s wallet - not to mention the battle to keep your loyalty program top-of-mind.

 This isn’t such a big problem if you’re a national supermarket chain, or a international airline - but for businesses that aren’t such a major part of their customer’s lives, ensuring ongoing participation is both costly and time consuming.

-Perhaps, instead of trying to create your own stand-alone loyalty program, it might make more sense to join an existing loyalty platform?
+Perhaps, instead of trying to create your own stand-alone, closed-loop loyalty program, it might make more sense to join an existing open-loop loyalty platform?

 9. Are you comparing apples with oranges?